-There are several providers in the market that offer real estate leads at no upfront costs, and you only pay when you close a deal with the particular lead.
+Several providers in the market offer real estate leads at no upfront costs, and you only pay when you close a deal with the particular lead.

-You then pay the provider a referral fee that can range between 25% and 50% of the commission you receive.
+You then pay the provider a referral fee between 25% and 50% of your commission.

 Depending on the exclusivity and the quality of leads, providers can be quite picky and don’t accept any real estate professional as a client for that.